North Korean state media claimed Kim Jong Un made public appearances again after weeks of speculation about his health

 North Korean state news agency KCNA reported early Saturday local time that Kim visited a fertilizer plant located north of the capital, Pyongyang – his first public appearance since April 11.
 South Korean-based Yonhap News Agency was the first to report that he had been sighted.

+The North Korean leader’s young sister, Kim Yo Jong, reportedly joined her brother on the visit to the fertilizer plant.
+She’s the most powerful woman in North Korea, and it’s been speculated she would take over as leader of the rogue state in the event of her brother’s demise.

-Kim missed the birth anniversary celebrations of his grandfather, state founder Kim Il Sung, on April 15, prompting rumors about the North Korean leader’s health.
+Kim missed the birth anniversary celebrations of his grandfather and founder of North Korea, Kim Il Sung, on April 15, prompting rumors about the North Korean leader’s health.
 Reports began to circulate that he was in grave condition while recovering from cardiovascular surgery, but South Korean officials refuted the account.

+South Korean Unification Minister Kim Yeon-chul recently suggested that concern over the coronavirus pandemic was likely to blame for Kim’s lack of public appearances.

+“He had never missed the anniversary for Kim Il Sung’s birthday since he took power, but many anniversary events including celebrations and a banquet had been cancelled because of coronavirus concerns,” the minister told a parliamentary hearing, per a Reuters report from Tuesday.